bburns/clipmon/README.md

 automatically insert any new text into the current location in Emacs.

-It also adds changes to the system clipboard to the kill ring, making Emacs into a cyclic clipboard manager for text - you can then use a package like browse-kill-ring or helm-ring to view and manage your clipboard history.
+It also adds changes to the system clipboard to the kill ring, making Emacs into a clipboard manager for text - you can then use a package like browse-kill-ring or helm-ring to view and manage your clipboard history.

 You can use it for taking notes from a webpage, for example - just copy the